 Many companies will not cover tenants receiving DSS support so it is important that you check with any potential insurers.

-Landlord insurance is not designed for properties that are unoccupied in the long term.
+Landlord insurance is not designed for long-term unoccupied properties.
 However, most landlord insurance policies will cover buildings left temporarily unoccupied, such as in between tenants, when the property is first acquired, or if it is being refurbished or redecorated.

 Generally, cover for boilers and heating is an additional extra, and not part of a standard landlord insurance policy.